ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 What the AI is trying to do here is illustrate how genes function similar to how memes function.

-If genes are “a unit of heredity which is transferred from a parent to offspring and is held to determine some characteristic of the offspring”, then a meme is something like an ethic, a fact, or an opinion that later generations inherit.
+If genes are "a unit of heredity which is transferred from a parent to offspring and is held to determine some characteristic of the offspring", then a meme is something like an ethic, a fact, or an opinion that later generations inherit.

-Like genes, memes are also subject to a process called “natural selection.”
+Like genes, memes are also subject to a process called "natural selection."
 If certain organisms are better adapted to their environment than others, then their genes are passed on to the next generation while others have the potential to die off.

 Similarly, if certain memes seemingly hold enough meaning or logic, then supposedly they survive better than memes that do not.